andrewchernow/libpcl/doxygen/organization.md

 ## Src Directory
 The \c src directory contains one sub-directory per module.
 Each sub-directory contains one file per module function, with a CMakeLists.txt file.

+### string module
+Many of the source files within the string module use the preprocessor to include themselves: once without \c XWIDE defined and another with \c XWIDE defined.
+This is for generating both a \c char and \c wchar_t versions of the functions.